GTD Timer

 Setup Preset dialog appears (shown in the picture below).

-Use Preset Caption field to name preset, recommended to use such name that helps to easily distinguish deferent presets (for example, name can include list of preset settings)
+Use Preset Caption field to name preset.
+It is recommended to use such a name that helps you easily distinguish different presets.

 Use the shortcuts to manipulate GTD Timer from the keyboard